Crocheting helped me quiet all the noise inside so that I could focus. (MaryAnne Constantine)

 THIS IS MY CALLING

 After reading some excerpts from the Crocheting as a Spiritual Discipline article at that women’s retreat, I reached into my bag to reveal the crocheted Diamond Pattern bookmarks.
-I let the ladies know that just one day before the gathering, the Lord put it on my heart to exercise this spiritual discipline as I spent the day in prayer for them.
+I let the ladies know that just one day before the gathering, the Lord put it on my heart to exercise this spiritual discipline as I prayed for them.
 I told them that the diamond shape on the bookmark should remind them of the treasure they are in the eyes of Jesus!
 In my excitement to share this small gift, I felt like a child receiving a gift on her birthday—but in this case, I couldn’t wait to give it away!

 CAREGIVING, CROCHETING AND PRAYING